YassinAnalytics/saas-analytics-retail/README.md

 Goal :  to Deliver a working desktop prototype with core dashboards that the teams can use right away as the needs is urgent.

-- Define key KPIs with stakeholders
+- Define key KPIs with stakeholders.
-- Collect and clean the necessary data
+- Collect and clean the necessary data.
-- Build Power BI dashboards: Global, Campaigns, Sales
+- Build Power BI dashboards: Global, Campaigns, Sales.
-- Deploy a basic desktop version (internal use only)
+- Deploy a basic desktop version (internal use only).
-- Get initial feedback from users
+- Get initial feedback from users.
-- Which and how data to connect
+- Which and how data to connect.

 **Phase 2 – Iteration & Mobile Version**

-Goal: Improve based on feedback and add mobile version
+Goal: Improve based on feedback and add mobile version.

-- Improve UX and visuals of dashboards and dark mode
+- Improve UX and visuals of dashboards and dark mode.
-- Optimize performance
+- Optimize performance.
-- Build mobile-compatible views (responsive app)
+- Build mobile-compatible views (responsive app).

 **Phase 3 – AI Integration & Automation**

-Goal: Add intelligent recommendations and automation
+Goal: Add intelligent recommendations and automation.

-- Develop rules or ML-based suggestions (e.g. stock alerts, product focus)
+- Develop rules or ML-based suggestions (e.g. stock alerts, product focus).
-- Integrate performance alerts (low stock)
+- Integrate performance alerts (low stock).

 **Phase 4 – SaaS Productization (Optional – future vision)**

-Goal: Turn the internal tool into a scalable SaaS offer
+Goal: Turn the internal tool into a scalable SaaS offer.

-- Design multi-tenant infrastructure
+- Design multi-tenant infrastructure.
-- Add user authentication, roles & permissions
+- Add user authentication, roles & permissions.
-- Create onboarding flows and dashboard templates
+- Create onboarding flows and dashboard templates.
-- Automate export and reporting
+- Automate export and reporting.
-- Enable real-time or scheduled refresh
+- Enable real-time or scheduled refresh.
-- Launch a paid version or offer it as a service
+- Launch a paid version or offer it as a service.

 With the go-live of the MVP, the analysis time is expected to be reduced by 35%, then once the AI tools released, it’s expected to be reduced by 50%.
 And a 100% rate adoption by the employees.

 The roadmap is structured in 4 phases, from MVP definition to SaaS productization.
 It includes desktop, mobile and AI developments:

 ![image](https://github.com/user-attachments/assets/8bba2441-bb60-45fd-a3d2-97df670ab169)